Subject Leader - Miss Lister

 The website 'Letters and Sounds' is also a useful tool for games to play at home.

-Phonic progress is tracked carefully throughout school.
-All children in Year 1 are screened in phonics in Summer Term.
+Phonics progress is tracked carefully throughout school.
+All children in Year One are screened in phonics in the Summer Term.

 St. Joseph's Catholic Primary School uses the Oxford Reading Tree scheme across all year groups.